mattpaynedev/filefiesta/README.md

 -numFiles=10
 ```

 **-hidden:** Specifies whether hidden folders (whose names begin with ".") will be included in the search.
-For example, by default ".git" folder would be excluded from the scan.
+For example, by default ".git" folders would be excluded from the scan.

 **Default Value:** false